mrdoob/three.js/threejs/lessons/threejs-fundamentals.md

 {{{example url="../threejs-fundamentals-with-animation.html" }}}

-It's still hard to see the 3d.
+It's a little better but it's still hard to see the 3d.
 What would help is to add some lighting so let's add a light.
 There are many kinds of lights in three.js which we'll go over in a future article.
 For now let's create a directional light.